 3. Sataya Reef & Samadai Reef, Egypt

-When to Go: Year round, although the best time is May to July
+When To Go: Year-round, although the best time is May to July

 two dolphins spotted by divers in the socorro islands

-4. Socorro Island
+4. Socorro Island, Mexico

 Type of Dolphins: Bottlenose dolphins

-Other Wildlife: Regular encounters with whale sharks, manta rays and up to 10 species of sharks including hammerheads
+Other Wildlife: Regular encounters with whale sharks, manta rays and up to 10 species of sharks, including hammerheads

 5. Ningaloo Reef, Australia

 Ningaloo Reef in Western Australia is world-famous for sightings of whale sharks and manta rays.
-But this small beautiful reef is fast becoming one of the best places in the world to encounter dolphins.
+But this small, beautiful reef is fast becoming one of the best places in the world to encounter dolphins.

-Common and Indo-Pacific bottlenose dolphins cruise past Rockingham’s bays and Islands while large pods of common dolphins can be found in the Port Stephens-Great Lakes Marine Park.
-With an idyllic location, awesome marine life, and great weather, it is a little slice of paradise that is well worth visiting.
+Common and Indo-Pacific bottlenose dolphins cruise past Rockingham’s bays and islands, while large pods of common dolphins can be found in the Port Stephens-Great Lakes Marine Park.
+With an idyllic location, awesome marine life and great weather, it is a little slice of paradise that is well worth visiting.

 dolphins